Mac Lung Disease: Causes and Treatments

 MAC Lung Disease in Immunocompromised Patients

 Patients with compromised immune systems face unique challenges in managing MAC lung disease.
-For these individuals, the disease can progress more rapidly and may be more refractory to standard treatment regimens.
+The disease can progress more rapidly and may be more refractory to standard treatment regimens.
 Consequently, a more aggressive treatment approach may be necessary, and these patients require close monitoring for both disease progression and treatment-related complications.

 Find Our Specialists